ShubhamKaushal15/auto-lip-reading/README.md

 Although `pretrained` weights and config files are present, there is no need to use them.

-Finally, train models with any of the `train_*.py` scripts.
+Model architectures are in `/model_archs`.
+Training scripts are in `/train_scripts`.
 You can create configs in order to store hyperparameters.